johno987/CinemaTickets/README.md

 - Parses JSON files containing cinema ticket information.
 - Extracts and displays key details such as movie names, times, and ticket prices.
-- Handles errors in JSON structure gracefully.
+- Handles errors in parsing structures gracefully.
 - Demonstrates use of:
-  - **JSON deserialization** using JsonSerializer.
+  - **PDF Parsing** Using PDFPig to parse the PDF data
   - Basic object-oriented design in C#.

 ---